codeflood/chel/docs/structures.md

 A script is a collection of commands which can be invoked by some name.
 All semantics about how commands operate are also applicable to scripts.
 A script can accept parameters and also return values.

 Scripts are supplied by the host applicable.
-They may originate from a text file, or other storage the host applicaiton offers.
+They may originate from a text file, or other storage the host application offers.

 todo: how to define help in the script file.